Inducted: October 27, 2004

 In 1997, he became Farm Director for CFCO radio, and was the host of the popular daily Noon Farm Show, a source of current information and advice to farmers in the area.
 More recently, he has concentrated on Special Events, like the International Plowing Match, the Royal Winter Fair, and other occasions where farmers' interests are involved or at risk.

 Mr. Watson's home is on the former River Road, Dover Township, on eight acres of land, north of the Thames River near Pain Court.
-He lives there with his wife, Kathryn (Mann).
-They operate a cut-your-own Christmas tree farm, and live in a triple-hexadome house known as "Wat-a-Dome" that he designed and built in 1988.
-The Christmas tree business is popular, not only with Christmas tree buyers, but with its founder, who finds pleasure in talking to customers looking for the ideal Christmas tree.
+He lives there with his wife, Kathleen (Mann).
+They operate a cut-your-own Christmas tree farm and live in a triple-hexadome house known as "Wat-a-Dome" that he designed and built in 1988.
+The Christmas tree business is popular, not only with Christmas tree buyers but with its founder, who finds pleasure in talking to customers looking for the ideal Christmas tree.

 That experience has been the inspiration for talks with patients at Parkwood Hospital, in London, where he spent many weeks; and with Rotary and other local groups.